tartley/missile-commander/README.md

 ## TODO

-* Display ammo under each base
-* Firing a shot reduces ammo from that base
-* No shots when out of ammo

 * Intro screen before game starts, with:
   * game title
   * Keys: A | W or S | D to launch from each defence center